 A greenhouse is a great addition to raised bed gardening, but it’s not a cure-all for your garden bed.
 It comes with some limitations and small obstacles that you should be aware of.

-Another important factor is that a raised bed greenhouse is completely solid, which doesn’t allow for much airflow.
+Another important factor is that a greenhouse is completely solid, which doesn’t allow for much airflow.
 Even though it’s not airtight, you’ll need to get some real airflow through the system to prevent bacteria growth.
 You’ll also need to open up the greenhouse during heat waves to ensure the soil temperature and roots don’t get too hot (depending on the weather where you live).

 Types of Raised Bed Greenhouses

-Some gardeners will completely flip things around and build raised beds inside a large, existing greenhouse.
+Some gardeners will completely flip things around and build above-ground beds inside a large, existing greenhouse.
 This is a fantastic option that saves lots of space and makes it easy to access the vegetable plants.
 Raised bed kits like the Birdies Raised Beds will be the easiest to put together inside a greenhouse, not to mention more uniform.

 Building a Quick, Temporary Greenhouse

-This raised beds greenhouse design will lay flat across the top of the raised bed, so it only works with shorter or immature plants.
+This greenhouse bed design will lay flat across the top of the raised garden bed, so it only works with shorter or immature plants.
 However, you can easily make it taller by adding legs or using thicker beams.
 For an angled greenhouse that allows the rain to run off the raised beds, use a thicker beam on one side and have the two perpendicular beams cut into angles.

 Let’s start by gathering some materials.
 Here’s what you’ll need: